kragen/derctuo/segments-and-blocks.md

 Nodes should probably have 32 node keys and 32 block keys.
-Block keys of 32 bits in stable storage could address up to a terabyte, which is not too limiting; 128 bytes of such block keys would be 32 block keys, and it's probably reasonable to use a similar number of node keys.
-In RAM, such a node might shrink to 64 bytes; it probably isn't necessary to keep the 32-bit identifiers of nonresident nodes and blocks, because the extra latency to read 4 bytes from an arbitrary location in Flash is small, unlike spinning rust.
+Block keys of 32 bits in stable storage could address up to a terabyte, which is not too limiting; 128 bytes of such block keys would be 32 block keys, and it’s probably reasonable to use a similar number of node keys.
+In RAM, such a node might shrink to 64 bytes; it probably isn’t necessary to keep the 32-bit identifiers of nonresident nodes and blocks, because the extra latency to read 4 bytes from an arbitrary location in Flash is small, unlike spinning rust.
 (This of course suggests